joeldierkes/git-presentation/README.md

 `pdflatex presentation.tex`

 ## Release
-Every time a new change is pushed a new release is triggered!
+Every time a new version is tagged a new release is triggered!